 Bob Purvis, your guide, is a retired University of Alaska, Southeast Professor.
 Upon retirement in 1989, he became a licensed charter boat Captain and operator.
 He moved to Sitka in 1995 and for many years led hiking tours in the Tongass National Forest before creating Taste of Sitka in 2016.

-Sitka is a small community on the West side of Baranof Island in Southeast Alaska with a rich cultural history dating back to time immemorial.
+Sitka is a small community of about 8,500 on the Western shores of Baranof Island in Southeast Alaska.
+Southeast Alaska has a rich indigenous and cultural history, dating back to time immemorial.

 As a longtime resident of Alaska and Sitka, Bob enjoys sharing the uniqueness of this small community with visitors.
 He considers Sitka to be the 'jewel' of Alaska.
 Tour guest meet Bob at the Harrington Centennial Building, location of the Sitka Historical Museum, before proceeding to Castle Hill.

 Sitka has many excellent locally owned stores and art galleries.
 Several local merchants create products that tour guest will learn about and even taste.
 These include; Theobroma Chocolate bars; your first 'taste' of Sitka, a Sweet Sisters Caramel, Devil's Club soap and salve and Alaska Pure Sea Salt.
 Tour guests will also have an opportunity to meet some of these creative artisans.
 At tours end, guests will receive an envelope with a map of Sitka, two-page information sheet outlining tour points of interest.
 A discount card is also included if guest wish to return and shop these locally owned stores.

 Bob will say "goodbye" to his guest at the Sitka National Historic Park.
 Tour guest can proceed on their own to visit the Park, go on to the nearby Raptor Center, or return to further explore any of the tours previous points of interests.